1.1 Chambers is committed to applying the principles of equality, diversity and inclusion in all aspects of its work and recruitment.

 (c) The career development and marketing of tenants

-Chambers is committed to ensure that tenants have equal access to work appropriate to their experience and seniority.
-In the first instance it is the responsibility of the Chief Clerk and the Support Services Manager to ensure that career development is handled in a fair way and in accordance with this policy document.
+Chambers is committed to ensuring that tenants have equal access to work appropriate to their experience and seniority.
+In the first instance it is the responsibility of the Chief Executive and the Head of Human Resources to ensure that career development is handled in a fair way and in accordance with this policy document.
 Equally, the marketing of tenants will be handled in a fair way and in accordance with this policy document so that no individual or group of individuals are unfairly excluded from any marketing events.
 It is the responsibility of any person arranging any such marketing event to ensure that this is complied with.

 (d) Maternity, paternity and parental leave policies

-Chambers recognises the importance of flexible working in assisting its members to manage their family responsibilities and to remain in practice and will take the following action to support this:-
+Chambers recognises the importance of flexible working in assisting its members to manage their family responsibilities or disability and to remain in practice and will take the following action to support this:

 (i) allowing members to work flexible hours, part time or partly from home;